-Flight Delayed Due To Bad Weather.
-Can I Claim Compensation?
+Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 According to EU Regulation 261 (aka EC 261), you may be eligible for compensation of up to €600 in case of a flight delay or cancellation.
 However, passengers may not be entitled to flight delay compensation in case of bad weather.
-Despite the inconvinience this creates, inclement weather conditions are outside of the airline's control.
+Despite the inconvenience this creates, inclement weather conditions are outside the airline's control.
 But oftentimes airlines claim bad weather to avoid paying compensation even though the flight delay might've been because of another reason.

-Check your compensation for delayed flights for free!
+Check your compensation for delayed flights!

 Do you get compensation if a flight is delayed due to weather?

-Yes, you can get compensation for flight delay due to bad weather but only under some circumstances.
+Yes, you can get compensation for flight delay due to bad weather, but only under some circumstances.
 Unlike other cases of extraordinary circumstances like natural disasters or civil unrest that seem to clearly lie out of air carrier's control, bad weather conditions are not as clear.
 Winter is not a surprise in Europe, so airlines are expected to take all reasonable measures to avoid any flight delays and cancellations during these months.

-But ‘bad weather conditions’ are not the same as ‘meteorological conditions incompatible with the operation of the flight concerned’, as stated in EU Regulation 261.
-But how to distinguish between the two?
+But ‘bad weather conditions’ are not the same as ‘meteorological conditions incompatible with the operation of the flight concerned’, as stated in EU Regulation 261But how to distinguish between the two?

-Extreme weather conditions are very diverse and may include snowstorms, extremely low visibility, strong crosswinds, sandstorms, etc. What is more, weather is very dynamic and changes throughout the course of the day.
+Extreme weather conditions are very diverse and may include snowstorms, extremely low visibility, strong crosswinds, sandstorms, etc. What is more, the weather is very dynamic and changes throughout the course of the day.
 Within a couple of hours, conditions may change and cause flight cancellations due to bad weather.

 Can you claim compensation for flight delays caused by low temperatures?